 As you can probably see these are not even all the options you can set to cURL, it is a menu divided into categories.
 You probably guessed that in order to get all the options you would like to run:

 $ curl --help all

 However, using cURL alone has some limitations regarding the number of servers we can choose to fetch data from.
 For example, some servers can use geolocalization and refuse to give us the data we are looking for because of our location.
 This is the moment we need a proxy, which acts like a middleman between us and the target server.

 What is a proxy?

 This is the main flow of how proxies work.
-Another great use case for a proxy is for example when we want to get data which contains prices in a specific currency in order to avoid confusion.
-For a further understanding of proxies, I strongly recommend you to have a look on Wikipedia.
+Another great use case for a proxy is for example when we want to get data that contains prices in a specific currency in order to avoid confusion.
+For a further understanding of proxies, I strongly recommend you to have a look at Wikipedia.

 - Proxy hostname: proxy.webscrapingapi.com